esheldon/nsim/config/README.txt

         - run-bdkm09mcal-01
         errors are 2 sigma
         m: -2.080e-03 +/- 5.160e-03  c: -9.780e-05 +/- 1.030e-04

+    - sim-bdkm10
+        - same as bdkm08 but now with interp: "lanczos7"
+        - run-bdkm10mcal-01
+        errors are 2 sigma

     - sim-bd60 - similar to bdkm05 but not multi-epoch coadded
         - no bias found